JohnChod2130/2015-tutorials/final/introduction_to_the_shell.md

 To write in files, we're going to use the program `nano`.
 We're going to create a file that contains the favorite grep command so you can remember it for later.
 We'll name this file 'awesome.sh'.

+But first, cd back into the Fastq directory.

 #Mac users
 ```
 nano awesome.sh